sooower/sower-tools/README.md

 **Show Selected Lines**

--   If you open a file and selected some texts, you will see the text "Selected Lines: x, Code: x" in the status bar.
+-   If you open a file and selected some texts, you will see the text "Sel.
+Ln. x, Co. x" in the status bar.

 **Setting Default Opened Document**